cloudflare/cloudflare-docs/content/dns/zone-setups/subdomain-setup/setup/parent-on-full.md

 If you have not yet created DNS records covering your subdomain in the parent zone:

-1. Add the subdomain to a Cloudflare account.
+1. Add the subdomain to a Cloudflare account as a new zone.
 It can be the same account where the parent zone exists or a different one.
 2. Complete the configuration accordingly for [full](/dns/zone-setups/full-setup/setup/) or [secondary](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/setup/) setup.
 3. Get the nameserver names for the subdomain.
 These can be found within your newly created child zone in [DNS > Records](https://dash.cloudflare.com/?to=/:account/:zone/dns/records), and will **not** be the same nameservers as the ones used in the parent zone.
 4. Within the **DNS** > **Records** of the parent zone, [add](/dns/manage-dns-records/how-to/create-dns-records/) two `NS` records for the subdomain you want to delegate.